jeremymaya/herokufy-dotnet/README.md

     * EntityFrameworkCore
     * EntityFrameworkCore.Design
     * EntityFrameworkCore.PostgreSQL
-    * Microsoft.EntityFrameworkCore.Tools (to run Migration)
+    * Microsoft.EntityFrameworkCore.Tools (to run migration and update commands!)

 2. Set up a free-tier PostgreSQL database by following the steps in [How to setup a free PostgreSQL database on Heroku](https://dev.to/prisma/how-to-setup-a-free-postgresql-database-on-heroku-1dc1)
 3. Add the database URI to GitHub Secrets.